MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentapp_getcustomerpurchaseidasync_530605295.md

 # Windows.ApplicationModel.Store.CurrentApp.GetCustomerPurchaseIdAsync

 ## -description
-Retrieves a Windows Store purchase ID key that can be used to grant entitlements for free products on behalf of the current user.
+Retrieves a Microsoft Store purchase ID key that can be used to grant entitlements for free products on behalf of the current user.

 ## -parameters
 ### -param serviceTicket
 An Azure Active Directory access token that identifies the publisher of the current app.
 For more information about generating this token, see [Manage product entitlements from a service](https://msdn.microsoft.com/windows/uwp/monetize/view-and-grant-products-from-a-service).

 ### -param publisherUserId
 An anonymous ID that identifies the current user in the context of services that are managed by the publisher of the current app.
-If the publisher maintains anonymous user IDs for use in their services, they can use this parameter to correlate these user IDs with the calls they make to Windows Store services.
+If the publisher maintains anonymous user IDs for use in their services, they can use this parameter to correlate these user IDs with the calls they make to Microsoft Store services.
 This parameter is optional.

 ## -returns
 The purchase ID key for the current user.
 This key is valid for 90 days.

 ## -remarks
-Publishers with catalogs of in-app purchases can use the collections ID key in service-to-service calls to the Windows Store purchase API to grant entitlements for free products on behalf of the current user.
-An *entitlement* represents the customer's right to use an app or in-app product (IAP) that is published through the Windows Store.
+Publishers with catalogs of in-app purchases can use the collections ID key in service-to-service calls to the Microsoft Store purchase API to grant entitlements for free products on behalf of the current user.
+An *entitlement* represents the customer's right to use an app or in-app product (IAP) that is published through the Microsoft Store.
 For more information, see [Manage product entitlements from a service](https://msdn.microsoft.com/windows/uwp/monetize/view-and-grant-products-from-a-service).

 ## -examples